-- Builder of Whitemarsh Plantation’s 21-room brick mansion — one of likely the two largest houses ever built in 17th-century Virginia.
+- Builder of Whitemarsh Plantation’s 21-room brick mansion — likely one of the two largest homes ever built in 17th century Virginia.

-- Traditional builder of Historic St. Luke’s Church, Isle of Wight County, Virginia.
-Probably constructed circa 1682, this Gothic brick structure is the oldest intact non-Roman Catholic Church building in the Western Hemisphere.
+- Buried in the chancel of St. Luke’s Church, Isle of Wight County, Virginia.
+Local tradition considers Joseph Bridger the benefactor of the church’s construction, which was completed circa 1682.
+This Gothic brick structure is the oldest intact non-Roman Catholic church building in the Western Hemisphere.

 Joseph Bridger’s ledger stone in the floor of St. Luke’s Church, Smithfield, Va.

 The Landed and Personal Estate of Gen. Joseph Bridger by William Carrell II is an excellent and detailed book about Joseph Bridger and his holdings.
-It is a large file (23,204 KB) and can be seen at http://www.bridgerfamilyassn.org/BOOK/bridger.pdf
+It is a large file (23,204 KB) and can be seen at The Landed and Personal Estate of General Joseph Bridger

 Association Board of Directors

 - Jean B. Tomes, Founder, Raleigh, N.C., Co-Founder —firstname.lastname@example.org

 - William P. Carrell II, Founder and Genealogist, Louisville, Ky., Co-Founder

 - William Hodsden, Suffolk, Va., Vice President of Corporate Affairs

 - Janet Ross, Springfield, Va.